wpederzoli/math-lib/README.md

 # math-lib
-A simple math library for matrix operations
+A libary intended to make working with Vector, Matrix and Quaternion operations easier.